oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-not-to-include-toolbar-and-taskbar-junk-in-screenshots/rule.md

 Tips:

 1. Use a region screen shot if appropriate (however the URL is generally helpful in most browser screen shots)
-2. Go full screen e.g. F11 in Internet Explorer, then +
+2. Go full screen e.g.​ F11 in Internet Explorer, then +
 3. Always have the 'Auto-hide the taskbar' option checked

 ![ Always have the 'Auto-hide the taskbar' option checked so you do be screen shots](Good_Auto-Hide-Taskbar.gif)